chloekeggen/cse15l-lab-reports/lab-report-2.md

 ![Image](Server.PNG)

 - The handleRequest method takes in my url as a parameter.
 If the url contains "```/add-message```" as its path, it finds the query and splits it at the "=" sign.
 It holds these values in a variable called "parameters".
 If the first part of the parameters equals to "s" (which stands for string), it will concatenate our inputted string to the variable ```string```.
   - The main method creates the server itself, so when running the terminal, it requires a port number.
 If no port number is given, it will throw an exception.
+Here, our port number is ```3902``` as you can see in our url.
 - The relevant arguments to the handleRequest method is a valid url that contains "```/add-message```" as its path, and contains a query ```?s=```.
 The url also must contain a port number between ```1024 to 49151```.
 - Any inputted values, whether an int, double, or a character will be changed into a String.
 An example of this is below: